 The US Department of Transportation does not qualify or publish a list of SAPs, rather individual practitioners qualify by complying with applicable requirements and maintaining the proof of their qualification (training completion and examination documentation).
 Eligible licensed professionals who are interested in becoming US DOT SAPs can click on the link below to read the new rules.
 Program Services Continuing Education is listed on the US DOT website as a provider of SAP training and testing.

-We now issue a credential ( a SAP certificate number with an expiration date) at no cost to customers who qualify and renew with us.
+Program Services now issues an SAP credential (SAP certificate number with an expiration date) at no cost to customers who qualify and renew with us.
 If you take renewal courses or qualify with another company you may list with us for a fee of $20 per year.
 Contact us for additional information about our new SAP credential.
-I may take up to 8 weeks for the SAP credential to be emailed as they are batched every 60 days.
+It may take up to 12 weeks for the SAP credential to be emailed as they are batched every 90 days.
 Your SAP CE certificate and your license satisfy all federal obligations until your credential arrives.
 Credentials may not be issued if our records are not complete.
-We will email any user whose information is incomplete and it si up to them to compy with the information request.
-Credentialling however, will be delayied until that record is complete.
+We will email any user whose information is incomplete and it is up to them to comply with the information request.
+Credentialling, however, will be delayed until that record is complete.
 Contact us for more details.